 What are alcohol poisoning symptoms the next day like?

 The most common symptoms of alcohol poisoning the next day include headaches, nausea, vomiting, fatigue, dizziness, sweating, and lack of appetite.
-If you think you or someone else has alcohol poisoning, it’s important to seek medical help immediately.
+If you think you or someone else has alcohol poisoning, it’s essential to seek medical help immediately.

 What you need to know about the short-term health risks of drinking alcohol